Getting around Vietnam

 Taxis are plentiful and cheap.
 They can be flagged down on the street or arranged through your hotel or the restaurant where you are eating.
 Always make sure the driver has set the meter before starting the journey.

-Bicycles can be hired for a day or longer from shops in the main towns and cities.
-Many Vietnamese people still have a bicycle as their main form of transport but now there are many more motorbikes as well as cars and lorries.
-Particular care must be taken when cycling in towns and on main roads outside the towns as drivers do not always observe road rules and are not cyclist-aware.
+You can hire bikes for a day or longer from shops in the main towns and cities.
+Many Vietnamese people still have a bicycle as their main form of transport, but now there are many more motorbikes as well as cars and lorries.
+Take particular care when cycling in towns and on main roads outside the towns as drivers do not always observe road rules and are not cyclist-aware.

 Long-distance coaches operate throughout the country, between Hanoi, Hué, Danang and Ho Chi Minh City.
-Tickets must be bought in person at the bus station.
+You must buy tickets in person at the bus station.

 An International Driving Permit and a test (taken in Vietnam) are required for long-term residents.

-There are private tourist carriages attached to long-distance trains on the Hanoi to Danang (tel: (04) 3942 9919; www.livitrans.com) and Hanoi to Sapa routes (tel: (20) 387 1522; www.victoriahotels-asia.com; also served by Livitrans) where the standard is higher and there is a dining car.
+There are private tourist carriages attached to long-distance trains on the Hanoi to Danang (tel: +84 4 3942 9919; www.livitrans.com) and Hanoi to Sapa routes (also served by Livitrans) where the standard is higher and there is a dining car.

-Cat Ba Island, in the north, is a popular place for visitors and can be reached by hydrofoil from Haiphong.
+Cat Ba Island, in the north, is a popular place for visitors and is accessible by hydrofoil from Haiphong.
 A hydrofoil also serves the beach resort, Vung Tau, with a daily service from Ho Chi Minh City.
-The tropical getaway island of Phu Quoc in the Gulf of Thailand can be reached by hydrofoil from Rach Gia in the Mekong Delta.
+You can reach the tropical getaway island of Phu Quoc in the Gulf of Thailand by hydrofoil from Rach Gia in the Mekong Delta.